Lies, Deceit, and Trickery

 "God give thee of the dew of heaven, and the fatness of the earth, and plenty of corn and wine: Let people serve thee: be lord over thy brethren, and let thy mother's sons bow down to thee: cursed be every one that curseth thee, and blessed be he that blesseth thee."

 This was a very important blessing because it meant that Isaac had just made Jacob the ruler of the entire household.
 Along with the last blessing also came the inheritance.
-This meant that Esau and any other children would only recieve a little bit, but that Isaac would receive a great portion of all his father's property and goods.
+This meant that Esau and any other children would only receive a little bit, but that Jacob would receive a great portion of all his father's property and goods.